-Mercy Care exists to make Atlanta a better place.
-We are privileged to be an active part of a large network of individuals, agencies and service providers.
-Together, this community works to provide healthcare where it’s needed most.
+Mercy Care wants to make Atlanta a better place.
+As part of a large network of individuals, agencies and service providers, we provide healthcare where it’s needed most.

-Mercy Care works to make a positive difference in the lives of each client and the overall wellbeing of our city.
-Our office of Community Outreach and Program Development believes that sharing our unique expertise and collaborating with other driven organizations is the key to true transformation.
+Mercy Care strives to make a positive difference in the lives of each client and the overall wellbeing of our city.
+Through our community outreach program, we share expertise and collaborate with other organizations to bring about true transformation.

-We are a member of the Atlanta Safety Net collaborative, a group of providers committed to coordination of care for indigent patients.
-In some cases, we act as the onsite medical provider at one of our partner locations.
+We are a of the Atlanta Safety Net collaborative committed to coordination of care for indigent patients.
+Often we are the onsite medical provider at our partners' locations.
 In other cases, our partners serve as a referral source, connecting clients with additional services.
 We participate in the Atlanta Regional Collaborative for Health Improvement, the Georgia Prisoner Reentry Initiative, the Mayor’s Unsheltered No More Initiative, and the Atlanta Regional Commission on Homelessness.

 Mercy Care President on District 9 FGTV

-Mercy Care serves those with the highest need in Atlanta.
-Since 1985, we have worked to restore vulnerable individuals in the community through powerful outreach programs that care for body, mind and spirit.
+Mercy Care serves those with the greatest need.
+Since 1985, we have worked to restore vulnerable individuals in the community through programs that nurture body, mind and spirit.

-The Community Homeless Outreach Program (CHOP) team reaches out to street bound homeless persons.
-By building trusting relationships with those who tend to remain permanently on the fringes of society, we are able to give referrals for critical housing, medical and behavioral health services.
-In a similar fashion, the Street Medicine program brings doctors out to care for patients who are experiencing homelessness.
+The Community Health Outreach Program (CHOP) team seeks out street bound homeless persons.
+By building trusting relationships with people who've been on the fringes of society, we are able to give health services and housing referrals.
+In a similar fashion, the Street Medicine program brings medical and mental healthcare directly to patients who are homeless and living on the streets.

-The HIV Prevention Outreach Team provides HIV screening and information through health fairs and awareness events.
-The team tests individuals and links positive clients immediately into care at our Early Intervention Clinic.
-Certified counselors give the HIV Rapid Test to at-risk individuals.
+The infectious disease prevention team provides HIV screenings, information and referrals.
+The team links positive clients immediately into care at our Early Intervention Clinic.
+[Certified counselors give the HIV Rapid Test to at-risk individuals.]

-Mercy Care’s Family Health Promotion programs promote healthy lifestyle choices in the immigrant Latino community by providing prenatal education, parenting and childhood obesity educational classes.
+Mercy Care’s Family Health Promotion programs promote healthy family life in the immigrant Latino community through prenatal, parenting and childhood obesity educational classes.